 Wrapped Pork Fillet with Honey & Mustard

 Pork fillet is part of the royal family of meaty goodness.
-Mat Hartley turns this red meat favourite into an outdoor, culinary experience with this easy, flippin’ fantastic recipe that will wow your brothers and their baes right out of their slops!
+Mat Hartley turns this red meat favourite into an outdoor, culinary experience with this easy, flippin’ fantastic Braai Recipe that will wow your brothers and their baes right out of their slops!

 - Pork Fillet